Blood and Fire

 When he tried to stand, Prince Zuko passed out cold.

-Everything was hurting.
+Everything hurt.
 Aang groaned and opened his eyes, blinking a few times to gather his bearings.
 He seemed to be in some kind of clearing of trees and, judging by the pinkish tinge to the sky, it was just after dawn.
 Shaking his head to clear some of the dizziness, he sat up and saw a man in black sprawled out on the ground beside him.
-The grinning blue mask glinted wickedly at him, and he gasped as memories flooded back into his mind: Zhao taking him prisoner, being chained in Pohuai Stronghold, the masked warrior coming to rescue him, the arrow, and then—
+The grinning blue mask glinted wickedly at him.
+He gasped as memories flooded back into his mind: Zhao taking him prisoner, being chained in Pohuai Stronghold, the masked warrior coming to rescue him, the arrow, and then—

 "My wound!"
 Aang exclaimed.